Documentation of Toratán (Ratahan)

 |Collection Status||Collection online|

-This deposit consists of audio and video recordings of speakers of Toratán (Ratahan), spoken in North Sulawesi, Indonesia, resulting from fieldwork conducted between June 2005 and September 2007.
+This collection consists of audio and video recordings of speakers of Toratán (Ratahan), spoken in North Sulawesi, Indonesia, resulting from fieldwork conducted between June 2005 and September 2007.

 Toratán, Bentenan, Pasan

-The deposit comprises over 120 audio and video files, as well as transcriptions of many of the recordings in the form of ELAN files.
+The collection comprises over 120 audio and video files, as well as transcriptions of many of the recordings in the form of ELAN files.

 Genres include personal history, elicitation, folk tales, and free conversation.